Reverse Engineering Human Preferences with Reinforcement Learning: Analysis

-\paragraph{Perplexity analysis.} We use a perplexity filter over a 10-token sliding window as in \cite{jain2023baselinedefensesadversarialattacks}, to identify whether the candidate-LLM has been attacked.
-A response is labelled as attacked if the PPL of any subsequence in the sliding window is greater than a threshold $t$.
-We set $t$ to ensure a false positive rate within 0.05 on the test set responses produced by the non-attacked model.
-Table~\ref{tab:ppl_analysis} illustrates the results of this detection method—referred to as PPL-W—for the Command R7B candidate. \paragraph{Human evaluation.} To assess the detectability of each attack by visual inspection, we recruit seven annotators with domain expertise and knowledge of the possible attacks.
-We sample a balanced subset of 175 test responses generated by Command R7B under each attack setup (including the non-attacked model), randomly split it into seven equal-sized portions, and have each annotator assign a binary label (`attacked' or `not attacked') to each generation.
-In Figure~\ref{fig:human_eval}, we show the proportion of responses labelled as `attacked' for each attack type.
-Attacks that insert formulaic sequences into the response (bandwagon bias, authority bias, refinement-aware bias and universal attack) are detected in all or most cases (100\%, 92\%, 88\% and 92\% respectively), while the verbosity bias attack is detected approximately half of the time (48\%).
-Notably, responses produced by the preamble-based attack are labelled as `attacked' nearly as rarely (20\%) as those generated by the non-attacked model (16\%).
+\paragraph{Human evaluation.} To assess the detectability of each attack by visual inspection, we recruit 16 annotators with domain expertise and knowledge of the possible attacks.
+We sample a balanced subset of 400 test responses generated by Command R7B under each attack setup (including the non-attacked model), randomly split it into 16 equal-sized portions, and have each annotator assign a binary label (`attacked' or `not attacked') to each generation.
+Figure~\ref{fig:human_eval} shows the proportion of responses labelled as `attacked' for each attack type.
+Attacks that insert formulaic sequences into the response (bandwagon bias, authority bias, refinement-aware bias and universal attack) are detected in all or most cases (100\%, 96\%, 95\% and 97\%, respectively), while the verbosity bias attack is detected approximately half of the time (49\%).
+Notably, responses produced by the preamble-based attack are labelled as `attacked' nearly as rarely (14\%) as those generated by the non-attacked model (12\%).
 We also measure the rate at which each annotator is able to correctly detect each type of attack (both in terms of accuracy and F1).
-For both scores, we thus compute the median absolute deviation (MAD) across all annotators for each attack type, and find it to be zero in all cases, indicating that the annotators are able (or unable) to detect each attack at very similar rates.
-This supports the hypothesis that different attacks are inherently (un)detectable by visual inspection, as we do not find high variances in detection rates between different annotators.
+For both scores, we compute the median absolute deviation (MAD) across all annotators for each attack type, and find it to be zero in all cases, indicating that the annotators are able (or unable) to detect each attack at very similar rates.
+This supports the hypothesis that different attacks are inherently (un)detectable by visual inspection, as we do not find high variance in detection rates between different annotators.